RedKlouds/BackPropagationMultiLayerANN/README.md

 ```
 The training set can be any size any pattern, just has to be the same format list of dict,
-where the keys' are 'p' and 't', respectivly
+where the keys' are 'p' and 't', respectively

 End with an example of getting some data out of the system or using it for a little demo